 Demographic lexica have potential for widespread use in social science, economic, and business applications.
-We derive predictive lexica (words and weights) for age and gender using regression and classification models from language usage in Facebook, blog, and Twitter data with associated age and gender labels.
-The lexica, made publicly available, achieved state-of-the-art accuracy in language based gender prediction over Facebook and Twitter, and were evaluated for generalization across social media as well as with limited messages per user.
+We derive predictive lexica (words and weights) for age and gender using regression and classification models from word usage in Facebook, blog, and Twitter data with associated demographic labels.
+The lexica, made publicly available, achieved state-of-the-art accuracy in language based age and gender prediction over Facebook and Twitter, and were evaluated for generalization across social media genres as well as in limited message situations.

 Objective: We present a new open language analysis approach that identifies and visually summarizes the dominant naturally occurring words and phrases that most distinguished each Big Five personality trait.
 Method: Using millions of posts from 69,792 Facebook users, we examined the correlation of personality traits with online word usage.
 Our analysis method consists of feature extraction, correlational analysis, and visualization.
 Results: The distinguishing words and phrases were face valid and provide insight into processes that underlie the Big Five traits.
 Conclusion: Open-ended data driven exploration of large datasets combined with established psychological theory and measures offers new tools to further understand the human psyche.